-The Senate Health Education, Labor & Pensions Committee voted Thursday 5/11/2017 to include aspects of the Research to Accelerate Cures and Equity for Children Act (RACE) as part of a measure reauthorizing the Food and Drug Administration, the House did the same — but went an extra step.
+Two months after the Senate passed the Research to Accelerate Cures and Equity for Children Act as part of a measure reauthorizing user fees to fund the Food and Drug Administration, the House did the same — but went an extra step.